b-fadwa/Restaurant-Manager/ReadMe.md

 Follow these steps to start using Restaurant Manager:

 ### 1. Clone or Import the Template

-Download or clone the project into your Qodly workspace from the following github link: .
+Download or clone the restaurant manager project into your **Qodly workspace** or 4D project folder.

+---

 ### 2. Launch the Application